 Director, Writer, Producer

-Charlie's last film Freaky Deaky (2012)" based upon Elmore Leonard's book and starring Christian Slater and Crispin Glover, had its world premiere at the Tribeca Film Festival where it was acquired by eOne, and released in 2013.
+Matthau wrote and directed Freaky Deaky" based upon Elmore Leonard's book and which starred Christian Slater and Crispin Glover.
+The film had its world premiere at the Tribeca Film Festival where it was acquired by eOne, and released in 2013.

-Charlie also directed Her Minor Thing (2005) a romantic comedy starring Estella Warren, Christian Kane, and Michael Weatherly.
-This feature film, written and produced by Jim Meyers, was released in early 2007 to favorable response, and is a brisk seller on DVD.
-Matthau also recently directed Baby-O which is a musical set in the Las Vegas jazz world.
-He directed his father Walter Matthau and Carol Burnett in The Marriage Fool (aka Love After Death), about a widower who falls in love with another woman despite the disapproval of his children.
+In television, Matthau directed his father Walter and Carol Burnett in The Marriage Fool (aka Love After Death), about a widower who falls in love with another woman despite the disapproval of his children.
 Televised in the fall of 1998 on the CBS Television Network, "The Marriage Fool" was ranked the #1 program of the week with a 14.0 Nielsen rating and a 23 share.

 Charlie previously won praise for directing and producing the 1993 television movie Mrs. Lambert Remembers Love, starring Ellen Burstyn.
 The film tells the moving story of a woman who takes to the road to save her grandson from becoming a foster child.
 The Hollywood Reporter characterized it as "wise, affecting television that should not be missed."

 A graduate of the film school at the University of Southern California, Matthau wrote and directed the popular USC short The Duck Film, and I Was a Teenage Fundraiser.
 Matthau spends his spare time reading about history, losing money on sporting events, and raising funds for cancer research.